 The use by date indicates the recommended date by which the food should be used or consumed.
 Frozen food should not be consumed after the use by date.

 Cooked foods should be allowed to cool down to 60ºC prior to being place in the fridge.
 Storing hot foods in the fridge may increase the temperature of other food in the fridge.
-Food businesses must cool food from 60oC to 21oC within 2hr, and from 21oC to 5oC within a further four hours.
+Food businesses must cool food from 60oC to 21oC within two hours, and from 21oC to 5oC within a further four hours.
 In commercial kitchens this is known as the “2 and 4” hour rule.

-Cutting boards should be colour coded to avoid cross contamination.
+Cutting boards should be colour coded to avoid cross-contamination.

 Wooden cutting boards absorb moisture so are best used for food that have little moisture such as hard cheeses and baked goods.
 Avoid using them for food that contain moisture such as raw meats.

-Thoroughly clean and sanitise cutting boards immediately after use to minimise the risk of foodborne illness and cross contamination in the kitchen.
+Thoroughly clean and sanitise cutting boards immediately after use to minimise the risk of foodborne illness and cross-contamination in the kitchen.
 Colour-coded knives are also advised.

 Commercial dishwashers are more expensive than domestic dishwashers but complete washing cycles much quicker (usually within 5mins) and generate hotter temperatures (in excess of 80ºC).

 Try to avoid eating salads, rice, gravy and sauces when travelling and avoid placing ice in your drinks.
-Generally anything that is deep fried or well-cooked in an oven will be a safer option as the cooking process will kill bacteria that could give you a foodborne illness.
+Generally anything that is deep-fried or well-cooked in an oven will be a safer option as the cooking process will kill bacteria that could give you a foodborne illness.